idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 ### Materials style=font-size:125% id=materials

 The `[Materials]` block is constructed using `MicroNeutronicsMaterial`.
-This neutronics material loads a multigroup library with tabulated micro-scopic cross sections of isotopes in ISOXML format.
-It evaluates macro-scopic cross sections with multiple material IDs based on the inputted isotope densities.
+This neutronics material loads a multigroup library with tabulated microscopic group cross sections of isotopes in ISOXML format.
+It evaluates macroscopic group cross sections with multiple material IDs based on the inputted isotope densities.
 The main reason for using this material instead of `MixedNeutronicsMaterial` is that each library (library ID) in the library file is not generated for each material (material ID) in the Griffin transport calculation.
 Using `MicroNeutronicsMaterial`, different material IDs can be freely generated in the same library ID.

 Library ID refers to the value of the attribute named `ID` of the `Multigroup_Cross_Section_Library` element in the isoxml file.
 One should make sure that isotope names in the composition of a `material_id` covered by each `MicroNeutronicsMaterial` exist under the `Multigroup_Cross_Section_Library` with the ID specified by `library_id` in the isoxml file. `grid_variables` is the coupled variable used for temperature interpolation of cross sections for the Doppler feedback.
 For the coolant density feedback, a domain is recognized as fluid by `fluid_density` and `reference_fluid_density` input parameters and the macroscopic cross section of the region is scaled by the ratio of the value of the coupled variable `fluid_density` to the reference density per element quadrature.
 One caveat is that `library_file` and `library_name` common for all `MicroNeutronicsMaterial`s should not be taken out to `[GlobalParams]` because the `[MultiApps]` block has the same input parameters meant for the dynamic library of sub-applications.